South Carolina Highway 38: Route description

 SC 38 begins at the North Carolina state line where the highway continues north towards Hamlet on North Carolina Highway 38.
-The road, signed westbound, heads south through rural unincorporated areas of Marlboro County.
+The road, signed eastbound, heads south through rural unincorporated areas of Marlboro County.
 After entering the city of Bennettsville, it reaches a roundabout where SC 38 Business (SC 38 Bus.) heads directly through the downtown area of the city, SC 38 continues southwest on Oakwood Street.
 At Cheraw Highway, SC 9 joins SC 38 on a concurrency and SC 9 Bus. heads south.
 After traveling so far as a two-lane highway, the road expands to four lanes.
 Shortly after an intersection with SC 385, the road reaches US 15/US 401 and the two state highways form another concurrency with the U.S. routes through a commercial district.
 At Broad Street, SC 9 Bus. and SC 38 Bus. end and SC 38 turns to the south (SC 9 continues along US 15/US 401).

-Th highway again travels south through wooded area and farmlands but as a five-lane road (two travel lanes in each direction and a center turn lane).
+The highway again travels south through wooded area and farmlands but as a five-lane road (two travel lanes in each direction and a center turn lane).
 In the town of Blenheim, the highway intersects SC 381 at its southern terminus.
 South of the town, SC 38 becomes a divided highway.
 In the unincorporated community of Brownsville, SC 38 intersects SC 34.
 After crossing into Dillon County, the highway heads along the side of a residential neighborhood in the unincorporated community of Oak Grove and reaches Interstate 95 (I-95) at its exit 181.
 Shortly afterwards, SC 38 reaches SC 917.
 Between the towns of Latta and Sellers, SC 38 passes over a railroad and has an interchange with US 301.
 Continuing southeast, SC 38 crosses into Marion County and ends at a trumpet interchange with US 501.